Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Method

 \subsubsection{Law Article and Case Retrieval Algorithm}

-In this section, we propose an algorithm for retrieving historical case information and candidate law articles by leveraging the aforementioned data to identify the law article most relevant to the current case. \\ The proposed method for retrieving candidate law article involves traversing all `key information’ nodes obtained in 3.2.2 and retrieving the `Original article of law' nodes that are connected to the `key information’ nodes via `key’ relationships.
+In this section, we propose an algorithm for retrieving historical case information and candidate law articles by leveraging the aforementioned data to identify the law article most relevant to the current case.

+The proposed method for retrieving candidate law article involves traversing all `Key information’ nodes obtained in Section 3.2.2 and retrieving the `Original Article of Law' nodes that are connected to the `Key Information’ nodes via `Key’ relationships.
 These nodes are then aggregated into a set container, with all `Original article of law' nodes in the set representing the candidate law article.
 Given that the number of candidate law articles in the set container may be substantial, it is essential to select those law articles most analogous to the newly reported case for further analysis.
-To this end, each node in the container is evaluated by calculating the distance scores (cosine similarity) between the `Original article of penal law nodes’ embedding vector and the multiple `key information’ nodes embedding vector obtained in 3.2.1. \\ These distance scores are summed to yield a cumulative distance score between each `Original article of law' node and the newly reported case.
-Ultimately, the top five `Original article of law' nodes with the highest cumulative distance scores are selected as the candidate law articles, serving as reference points for the LLM in completing the law article recommendation task.\\ The pseudo-code is shown in Algorithm \ref{algorithm1}.
-The time complexity of this algorithm is \( O(m \cdot n) + O(m \log m) \), where \( m \) is the number of elements in the \textit{law article set} and \( n \) is the number of elements in the \textit{key information node} set.\\ After the above process, by querying the CLAKG for nodes representing `the name of a case' connected to these law articles, we can obtain historical case information for reference.
+To this end, each node in the container is evaluated by calculating the similarity scores (cosine similarity) between the `Original article of law nodes’ embedding vector and the multiple `key information’ nodes embedding vector obtained in 3.2.1.

+These similarity scores are summed to yield a cumulative similarity score between each `Original Article of Law' node and the newly reported case.
+Ultimately, the top five `Original Article of Law' nodes with the highest cumulative similarity scores are selected as the candidate law articles, serving as reference points for the LLM in completing the law article recommendation task.

+The pseudo-code is shown in Algorithm \ref{algorithm1}.
+The time complexity of this algorithm is \( O(m \cdot n) + O(m \log m) \), where \( m \) is the number of elements in the \textit{law article set} and \( n \) is the number of elements in the \textit{key information node} set.

+After the above process, by querying the CLAKG for nodes representing `the name of a case' connected to these law articles, we can obtain historical case information for reference.